Way in which U.S. attorneys told to resign came as surprise: source

 Related: Trump Administration Tells Remaining U.S.Attorneys to Resign

-The source said that he was aware that some U.S. Attorneys been told in recent weeks that they would be replaced.
+The source said that he was aware that some U.S. attorneys had been told in recent weeks that they would be replaced.
 However, they were told by Justice Department headquarters that they would have a month or even longer (in some cases until May) to resign.

 Later, after the press release was sent out, the source said the U.S. attorney and some of his colleagues heard directly from Washington that they were to resign.